SEARCH FINESCALE.COM

 First, they were quick to point out that paper models require mostly glue and patience, but little paint.
 And they said there is no end to the variety of models available either for free download from websites or as little as $7 to $15 in stores.
 They consider paper models a bargain that allows them to create display-worthy replicas.

-For instance, Perry brought a large paper model of France’s Mont St. Michel, a tidal island in Normandy famous for its village built along winding streets leading up to the large cathedral atop the island’s highest point.
+For instance, Perry brought a large paper model of St. Stephen's Cathedral in Vienna, Italy.
+Another paper model replicated France's Mont St. Michel, a tidal island in Normandy famous for its village built along winding streets leading up to the large cathedral atop the island’s highest point.
 But he also showed a variety of commercial vehicles too, noting that most need to have their wheels painted, or darkened with dry markers.

 “I just wanted to show that paper models exist,” said Clancy, who has been making paper models for 22 years.